Baja Gray Whale Expedition - Elsewheria

 Is Baja safe?

 Yes, the regions we explore in Baja California are considered safe for tourism.
 We intentionally avoid any high-risk areas and work exclusively with trusted local guides, drivers, and accommodations.
 Our route focuses on quiet coastal towns and natural reserves far from urban centers, offering both peace of mind and wild serenity.
 As always, basic travel safety practices apply.
+We do require guests to have fully comprehensive travel insurance, which should include flight cancellations and delays.

 Is it okay to travel solo?